-Sura 43:3-4 reads
+Sura 43:3-4 reads;

 “We have made it a Qur’an in Arabic, that ye may be able to understand (and learn wisdom).
 And verily, it is in the Mother of the Book, in Our Presence, high (in dignity), full of wisdom (Ali)”. (cf. Sura 13:39).

 Muslims agree that the Quran in heaven is uncreated perfectly expressing the mind of Allah yet, not in essence Allah.
-In other words Allah is deemed as the only volitional “eternal” yet the quran is quintessentially also deemed as being “eternal” without violating the idea of the One.
+In other words, Allah is deemed as the only volitional “eternal” yet the Quran is quintessentially also deemed as being “eternal” without violating the idea of the One.
 Orthodox Muslims attribute speech to Allah as an eternal attribute like his knowledge or might but do not allow Trinitarian Christians the same courtesy when explaining the Unity of God’s being yet being “Three” in His personal revelation without violating His essential unity.
-Christ is therefore the expression of the “Divine Will” without being the same person as this “Divine Will”.
+Christ is, therefore, the expression of the “Divine Will” without being the same person as this “Divine Will”.

 Problems of Voluntarism:

 Traditional Islam looks at Allah as having no “knowable essence”.
 What this means is that he is pure will.
 He is therefore not essentially just or loving but rather that which he “imposed” upon Himself (Sura 6:12).
-Since God is therefore “absolute will” he does not have to act according to any essential nature.
+Since God is, therefore “absolute will” he does not have to act according to any essential nature.
 “If we regard God merely as the Absolute Being and nothing more, we know Him only as the general irresistible force, or, in other words, as the Lord.
 Now it is true that the fear of the Lord is the beginning of wisdom, but it is likewise true that it is only its beginning.”
 There are basically two problems with the idea of radical nominalism nl.
 Metaphysical and moral.

-Muslims do hold that God is an absolutely necessary being and that he is self-existent and therefore by necessity must have a nature by which he categorically exists.
+Muslims do hold that God is an absolutely necessary being and that he is self-existent and therefore by necessity must have nature by which he categorically exists.
 Allah does have an essence [uncreated, eternal, and omniscient] which means he has an essence otherwise these attributes would not be essential.
 This is simply the pure definition of essence which is the essential character attributes evident within a being.
 Morally we find that if Allah is not “essentially” a moral being he does not do anything in relationship with his nature [which is mere volition] but rather because of his own impersonal necessity.
 He does not do things because they are right rather they are right because he does them.
 He doesn’t have to be loving and could hate if he wills it (Sura 3:32-33).
-Love and mercy are not essential attributes therefore of Allah but rather functional modes of Allah who is a morally, metaphysically neutral Deity that express what he finds necessary.
+Love and mercy are not essential attributes therefore of Allah but rather functional modes of Allah who is a morally, metaphysically neutral Deity that expresses what he finds necessary.
+Zwemer writes;

 “Theologians and philosophers have pantheistic views of Allah, making Him the sole force in the universe; but the popular thought of Him (owing to the iron-weight of the doctrine of fatalism) is deistic.
 God stands aloof from creation; only His power is felt; men are like the pieces on a chess-board and He is the only player.
 Creation itself was not intended so much for the manifestation of God’s glory or the outburst of His love, as for a sample of His power”.